Skip to main content

 2. Avocado

 Avocado toast may be your go-to breakfast, but you’ll want to resist the urge to share it with your pup.
 Avocado leaves, skins, and pits contain a toxic substance called persin, which can be fatal if ingested.
-The flesh of avocados also contains trace amounts of persin, but because it can cause diarrhea, vomiting, and heart damage, it’s not worth the risk.
+Even though the flesh of avocados only contains trace amounts of persin, it can cause diarrhea, vomiting, and heart damage, and it’s not worth the risk.
 Lastly, avocado is a high-fat food, which can cause weight gain, digestive issues, and even pancreatitis.
+Oh well — that just means there’s more for you!

 You may love a cup of hot coffee in the morning, but your morning joe is incredibly dangerous to your pup.
 Caffeine causes vomiting, diarrhea, high blood pressure, and cardiac arrhythmia, which can be fatal if left untreated.
 Keep your dog away from tea, too, and caffeine pills should never be stored where your dog can access them.